davidechicco/SaturnCoefficient_Python_package/README.md

 ## Summary ##
 A Python package that computes the Saturn coefficient of a matrix to assess the quality of its UMAP dimensionality reduction.

+Please notice that I developed the [Saturn coefficient package originally in R](https://doi.org/10.32614/CRAN.package.SaturnCoefficient), which is programming language I know better and is also where I was able to make more tests.
+I then ported this software package from R to Python, and here you can find the outcome.
+If you find anything that should be improved, please let me know.

 ## Installation ##
 You can execute the following command to install this package and its dependencies: